Five of the best cruise line BBQ restaurants will be discussed in this article.

-3. Q Texas Smokehouse – Norwegian Cruise Line
+3. Q Texas Smokehouse (Norwegian Cruise Line)

-The cocktail menu includes Q’s specialty — the smoked peach margarita — and other options like a basil julep, Moscow mule, and sidecar.
+In addition, the cocktail menu includes Q’s specialty — the smoked peach margarita — and other options like a basil julep, Moscow mule, and sidecar.
 An extensive menu of scotches, whiskeys, and bourbons is also available — perfect for enjoying while listening to the band play country tunes on the venue’s live music stage.

-4. Portside BBQ – Royal Caribbean
+4. Portside BBQ (Royal Caribbean)

 Ships: Oasis of the Seas

-5. Planks BBQ – Princess Cruises
+5. Planks BBQ (Princess Cruises)

 Ships: Caribbean and Emerald Princess

 The menu for Planks BBQ is simple but covers most barbecue favorites.
-Guests can craft their own plank with a choice of four meats: pulled pork, chili-spiced roasted tri-tip, smoked sausage, chicken drumsticks, BBQ pork ribs, or chipotle barbecue meatballs.
+You can craft their plank with four types of meat: pulled pork, chili-spiced roasted tri-tip, smoked sausage, chicken drumsticks, BBQ pork ribs, or chipotle barbecue meatballs.

-Appetizers are a loaded wedge salad and baked potato chowder, and desserts are banana pudding and chocolate cake complete with caramel drizzle and candied pecans.
+For appetizers, they have loaded wedge salad and baked potato chowder, and they have banana pudding and chocolate cake for desserts, complete with caramel drizzle and candied pecans.

 READ NEXT: 8 Popular Cruise Ship Seafood Restaurants